 The Association targets a GAAP IBNER which should be appropriate to cover significant adverse claims development.
-To do this it targets a 99th Percentile across the whole reserves (i.e. across all policy years).
+To do this it targets the 99th percentile confidence level applied across the entire claims reserve.
 These reserving percentiles are monitored each quarter and in particular at each year end and where existing reserves fall short of the level acceptable to the Board, additional IBNER provisions are made.